Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 You can change this default Gravatar to any other picture of your choosing.
 For example, you might use an image that represents your company, such as your website logo.
 This can help reinforce your branding.

-Method 1: Use a Different Built-in WordPress Gravatar (Quick and Easy)
+Method 1: Choose a Different Built-in WordPress Gravatar (Quick and Easy)

-To look at the different default Gravatars, you need to go to Settings » Discussion.
+To look at the different default Gravatars, you need to go to Settings » Discussion from the WordPress admin area.

 Changing the default Gravatars in WordPress